Hey, I'm Kristen

 4.

-I believe that the definition of “healing” is somewhat ephemeral and tends to change as we get older.
+I believe what it means to “heal” is somewhat ephemeral and tends to change as we get older.
 That is, the more lived experience we acquire, the more awareness we can inject into processes like meaning-making.
 What feels healed today may take on a new form tomorrow.
 So, when it comes to therapy, slower is better - it’s important to give the self some room to grow, and that cant be rushed.

 How Therapy Works